Tadanobu Asano: Career

 Asano's father, an actors' agent, suggested he take on his first acting role in the TV show Kinpachi Sensei at the age of 16.
 His film debut was in the 1990 Swimming Upstream (Bataashi Kingyo), though his first major critical success was in Shunji Iwai's Fried Dragon Fish (1993).
 His first critical success internationally was Hirokazu Kore-eda's Maboroshi no Hikari (1995), in which he played a man who inexplicably throws himself in front of a train, widowing his wife and orphaning his infant son.
 He also worked with Kore-eda in the pseudo-documentary Distance in 2001.
 His best known works internationally are the samurai films Gohatto (aka Taboo, 1999) and Zatoichi (2003), as well as the critically acclaimed Bright Future.

 Asano acted in Katsuhito Ishii's 2003 film The Taste of Tea, which premiered at the 2004 Cannes Film Festival.
 He appeared as the lead actor in Last Life in the Universe (2003) by Thai director Pen-Ek Ratanaruang and starred in Ratanaruang's 2006 follow-up film, Invisible Waves.
 In 2007, he starred as the young Genghis Khan in Sergei Bodrov's Oscar-nominated film Mongol.
 In Villon's Wife (2009), he played the part of an alcoholic writer, stating that, since he doesn't drink alcohol, he based his performance on people he knows.
 In 2011, he starred in the Marvel Studios film Thor as the Asgardian warrior Hogun, a member of the Warriors Three and companion to Thor.
 He reprised the role in 2013's Thor: The Dark World and 2017's Thor: Ragnarok.

 Asano appeared in the 2021 Mortal Kombat reboot as Raiden.
-In September 2021, Asano was announced as part of the cast of the FX limited series Shogun, adapted from the James Clavell novel.
+In September 2021, Asano was announced as part of the cast of the FX limited series Shōgun, adapted from the James Clavell novel.

 In addition to his acting career, Asano directed commercial TV spots for his then-wife, Chara.
 He formed the band MACH-1.67 with director Sogo Ishii in 1996 and has also played in the bands Peace Pill and Safari.
 He is an artist and a model, most notably for Japanese fashion designers Jun Takahashi and Takeo Kikuchi, for whom he filmed a series of commercial spots directed by Wong Kar-wai, including the short film wkw/tk/1996@7'55"hk.net.

-Asano and his father previously run the actor's agency Anore Inc. (now Adonis A), but they left since 2022.
-After he left the agency, he continued to support his previous agency.
+Asano and his father left the actors' agency Anore Inc. (now Adonis A) in 2022.
+After leaving the agency, he continued to give it his support.